Jonathan-Chia/mmm-research/final_paper.md

 ## Naive Model with Informed Priors

-Next, we will examine if adding an incrementality estimate as a prior into the naive model can help improve parameter recovery.
+Next, we add an incrementality estimate as a prior into the naive model to help improve parameter recovery.

 Let's assume we had our display ads vendor run an A/B test in their platform using ghost bids to make a clean test vs. control comparison.
 The results are encoded as this prior (adjusted for scaling of y):